Acaki/dotfiles/README.md

 For more supported plugin path syntax please refer to [vim-plug](https://github.com/junegunn/vim-plug).

 # Credits
-+ [The ultimate Vim configuration](https://github.com/amix/vimrc) lots of useful vim settings in this repo are copied from here :P
++ [The ultimate Vim configuration](https://github.com/amix/vimrc) some useful vim settings in this repo are copied from here :P
 + All colleagues who makes good suggestions :)